 Building Codes.
 Building codes are used infrequently to address the specific problems of flood damage.
-However, there are elements of design that conceivably can be included in building codes in regard to flooding.
-For example:
+However, there are elements of design that

 Cluster development allows part of a site to be developed at higher density than would be permitted with traditional zoning, thus leaving flood-prone parts of the site as open space.